-- Virtual makeover app: Use Mary Kay’s virtual makeover app, available on the Apple app store, Google Play and the Amazon app store, to get a realistic portrait of how their products will look on you.
+Virtual makeover app: Use Mary Kay’s virtual makeover app, available on the Apple app store, Google Play and the Amazon app store, to get a realistic portrait of how their products will look on you.
 Virtually test out different shades of eyeshadow, lipstick and more with no risk.

-- Resources: Mary Kay’s online resources include videos and articles that offer beauty advice.
+Resources: Mary Kay’s online resources include videos and articles that offer beauty advice.
 Learn ideas for beauty on a budget, tips for every skin tone and more on Mary Kay’s website.

-- Social responsibility: Mary Kay is committed to positively impacting the world with their recycling initiative, sustainability initiative and commitment to ending domestic violence around the world with their “Don’t Look Away” campaign.
+Social responsibility: Mary Kay is committed to positively impacting the world with their recycling initiative, sustainability initiative and commitment to ending domestic violence around the world with their “Don’t Look Away” campaign.

-- Personalized attention: Shopping with a Mary Kay beauty consultant gives consumers personalized, individual attention that will help them find the best products for their skin.
+Personalized attention: Shopping with a Mary Kay beauty consultant gives consumers personalized, individual attention that will help them find the best products for their skin.
 Shop with a Mary Kay consultant who you know, or find one near you on Mary Kay’s website.

-- Full range of products: Find a full range of fragrances, cosmetics and skin/sun care products on Mary Kay’s website.
+Full range of products: Find a full range of fragrances, cosmetics and skin/sun care products on Mary Kay’s website.
 Your Mary Kay consultant can help you with all of your skincare needs, from eyeshadow to sunscreen.

-- Best for Mary Kay is best for women who want a personalized skincare shopping experience.
+Best for: Mary Kay is best for women who want a personalized skincare shopping experience.

-Mary Kay Cosmetics Company Profile
+Mary Kay Cosmetics Company Information